-Lead Agency: Township Engineer Supporting Agencies: Public Works, NJDEP, Sussex County, Private Owners Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood ⊠Geological Hazards □Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: The culvert located at the northern intersection of CR-622 (Swartswood Road) and Old Swartswood is deteriorating.
+Lead Agency: Township Engineer Supporting Agencies: Public Works, NJDEP, Sussex County, Private Owners Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood ☑Geological Hazards □Hazardous Materials ➢ Hurricane ☐ Infestation ➢ Nor'easter ➢ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: The culvert located at the northern intersection of CR-622 (Swartswood Road) and Old Swartswood is deteriorating.
 The 36" RCCP drain requires replacement and may cause the road to collapse.
 The shoulder of the road has longitudinal cracking, and there is significant erosion downstream of the culvert.
 The concrete is separating in several areas, and rip rap has fallen through the pipe separation.
 The runoff derives from two ponds at the Salesian Sisters property, where the channel runs downhill, under the road, the enters a small pond.
 From the pond, the channel runs underneath the Township and County Road.
-Description of the Solution: The Township will re-examine drainage in the area and implement mitigating measures for the culverts.
-The Township Public Works will complete the necessary upsizing for those culverts noted to be undersized.
-Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, operating budge t Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: Overall flooding will be reduced, which will result in less frequency of road closures and reduced damage occurring to culverts and roadways during severe events.
+Description of the Solution: blic Works will c area and implement mitigating measures for omplete the necessary upsizing for those Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, operating budge ət Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: Overall flooding will be reduced, which will result in less frequency of road closures and reduced damage occurring to culverts and roadways during severe events.
 Businesses are likely to remain in place if they are able to remain open, or re-open sooner following a flood.
 Impact on Socially Vulnerable Populations: Areas that were previously vulnerable to frequency or severe flooding events will be less likely to be impacted by flooding events.
 Socially vulnerable populations, such as the elderly, who utilize CR-622 will be protected from roadway collapse.
 Impact on Future Development: Future development in the impacted area will be less likely to be flooded.
 Impact on Critical Facilities/Lifelines: CR-622 is a critical roadway and intersection and will remain open and safely operable.
-Access to health and medical facilities will be maintained, both for healthcare workers and the population who requires treatment for injuries and illness.
+Access to health and medical facilities will be maintained, both for healthcare workers and th population who requires treatment for injuries and illness.
 Impact on Capabilities: Identifying the most feasible mitigation options for restoring the deteriorating culverts will allow for the Township to strengthen their stormwater management capabilities.
-Climate Change Considerations: Climate change is likely to resu upsizes culvert sizes to meet cl Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure F □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium lLow Alternatives: Action Evaluation No Action Problem persists Remove roadwa / Roadway cannot be removed Raingardens Raingardens are unlikely to be able to absorb enough stormwater to prevent flooding during severe rainfall events.
+Climate Change Considerations: ent and severe rainfall events.
+This action rater needs as the result of climate change.
+Mitigation Category □Local Plans and Regulations (LPR) □Natural Systems Protection (NSP) □Structure and Infrastructure Project (SIP) □Education and Awareness Programs CRS Category □Preventative Measures (PR) □Natural Resource Protection (NR □Property Protection (PP) ⊠Structural Flood Control Projects □Public Information (PI) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Remove roadwa ıy Roadway cannot be removed Raingardens Raingardens are unlikely to be able to absorb enough stormwater to prevent flooding during severe rainfall events.

 Action 2025-HamptonTwp-03.
-Drainage Mitigation Study
+Drainage Miti dation Study